 To reduce the pain of plantar fasciitis, try these self-care tips:

 - Maintain a healthy weight.
-Carrying extra weight can put extra stress on your plantar fascia.
+Extra weight can put extra stress on your plantar fascia.

 - Choose supportive shoes.
 Buy shoes with a low to moderate heel, thick soles, good arch support and extra cushioning.
-Don't walk barefoot.
+Don't wear flats or walk barefoot.

 - Don't wear worn-out athletic shoes.
 Replace your old athletic shoes before they stop supporting and cushioning your feet.